 As an example, for fixed-rate audio the timestamp clock would likely increment by one for each sampling period.
-If an audio application reads blocks covering 160 sampling periods from the input device, the timestamp would be increased by 160 for each such block, regardless of whether the block is transmitted it a packet or dropped as silent.
+If an audio application reads blocks covering 160 sampling periods from the input device, the timestamp would be increased by 160 for each such block, regardless of whether the block is transmitted in packet or dropped as silent.

-8 kHz \rightarrow 125 μ s, 160 samples \rightarrow 20 ms
+8 kHz ightarrow 125 μ s, 160 samples ightarrow 20 ms